 InstrumentedHandler is a Handler decorator which measures a wide range of HTTP behavior: dispatch times, requests, resumes, suspends, expires, the number of active, suspected, and dispatched requests, as well as meters of responses with 1xx, 2xx, 3xx, 4xx, and 5xx status codes.
 It even has gauges for the ratios of 4xx and 5xx response rates to overall response rates.
 Finally, it includes meters for requests by the HTTP method: GET, POST, etc.

 2.11 Instrumenting Log4j

-The metrics-log4j and metrics-log4j2 modules provide InstrumentedAppender, a Log4j Appender implementation (for log4j 1.x and log4j 2.x correspondingly) which records the rate of logged events by their logging level.
+The metrics-log4j2 module provide InstrumentedAppender, a Log4j Appender implementation which records the rate of logged events by their logging level.
 You can add it to the root logger programmatically.